cabforum/smime/SBR.md

    An assumed name used by the Subject as verified under [Section 3.2.3.2](#3232-verification-of-organization-assumed-name) MAY be included at the beginning of this field, provided that it is followed by the full legal organization name in parenthesis.

 c. __Certificate Field:__ `subject:organizationalUnitName` (OID: 2.5.4.11)
-   __Contents:__ If present, the CA SHALL confirm that the `subject:organizationalUnitName` is the formal legal name of an Affiliate of the `subject:organizationName` in the Certificate and has been verified in accordance with the requirements of [Section 3.2](#32-initial-identity-validation).
+   __Contents:__ If present, the CA SHALL confirm that the `subject:organizationalUnitName` is the full legal organization name of an Affiliate of the `subject:organizationName` in the Certificate and has been verified in accordance with the requirements of [Section 3.2](#32-initial-identity-validation).
+The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations.

 d. __Certificate Field:__ `subject:organizationIdentifier` (2.5.4.97)
    __Contents:__ If present, the `subject:organizationIdentifier` field MUST contain MUST contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.